 With nothing more than a glance across an empty desk I can see what intricate games she may be in the mood for, seemingly guided by the phases of the moon, they are only random to me when I don’t look up into the night sky to keep track of the astronomically astrological force that guides the ocean’s waves.

 Familiarity breeds habits of escape.
-Especially at a time such as this, as my glance reveals who her real friends are.
+Especially at a time such as this, as my glace reveals who her real friends are.
 Me.

 Trading names like bubble gum cards, ours was the language of twins.
-Others that listened could understand as we exchanged names, like machine gun fire - the ammunition jacketed in the details of a payment history, telephone record and residency report.
-Perfectly, we complimented each name by providing the data the other lacked.
+Others that listened could not quite understand as we exchanged names, like machine gun fire – the ammunition jacketed in the details of a payment history, telephone record and residency report.
+Perfectly, we complimented each name by providing the date the other lacked.
 We had momentum.
-Ah, that’s synchronicity.
+Ah, that’ synchronicity.

-What better job could one have, then be able to work in an environment that is all too easily transformed into a Soho café?
+What better job could one have, then be able to work n a environment that is all too easily transformed into a Soho café?

-With the chatter of nail paint and quaint experiences wrapped within moments of brief silence, only to be bundled among moments of what to others seems like some esoteric wordplay - as though two detectives had been working the same case and began to compare memorized notes.
+With the chatter of nail paint and quaint experiences wrapped within moments of brief silence, only to be bundled among moments of what to others seemed like some esoteric wordplay – as though two detectives had been working the same case and began to compare notes from memory.

-We had lost our one audience that had never once thought of walking out.
+We had lost our audience that had never once thought of walking out.

 As though an era had ended somehow, it seemed, looking across the aisle, out of habit expecting a glance, or two, yet nothing.
-No one there.
+There was no one there.
 So discomforting, and it’s not even Federal Friday yet.

 “You’re goin’ down Stanford!!!
-You‘re goin‘ down!”, he said, only his once carefully fixed gaze of the board meeting mine.
+You’re goin’ down!” he said, his carefully fixed gaze of the board meeting mine.
 “I’m gonna crush you Stanford.”

 And then a bit louder, “Hey!
 Dumbass!
 It’s your move!”